AllLiver/Froggi/README.md

 **F**lexible **R**eal-time **O**verlay for **G**ame **G**raphics and **I**nformation
 Is a portable self-hosted scoreboard overlay software that aims to provide an easy-to-use overlay for sports broadcasting!

+> [!WARNING]
+> Froggi 1.0 is no longer maintained.
+The new Froggi 2.0 features a complete frontend/backend rewrite and is released under the permissive MIT license.
+Exercise caution when using older versions, as they may not adhere to modern security practices.

 # Usage
 When you run the binary for the first time it should generate all the files and folders it needs
 Here is what each of those files/folders do.